![]() |

 You could set up a subscription and cancel it before the 10th of the month, but it's easier to buy from seat61.tranzer.com as I explain below.

-Buy for just 1 month, no subscription, no booking fee, international credit cards accepted
+Buy for 1 month without subscription, international credit cards accepted

-There are many retailers, but most only sell Deutschland Tickets as a subscription requiring a direct debit from a German bank account.
-Some don't have an English version, some require a German address or German phone number.
-Some will only accept German credit cards.
+Most retailers only sell Deutschland Tickets as a subscription requiring a direct debit from a German bank account.
+Some don't have an English language website, some require a German address or phone number.
+Some only accept German credit cards.

-The solution is to buy from seat61.tranzer.com, powered by Dutch company Tranzer, authorised to sell Deutschland Tickets.
+The solution is to buy from seat61.tranzer.com.
+You're buying from a Dutch company called Tranzer, authorised to sell Deutschland Tickets.

 Seat61.tranzer.com is in plain English, no subscription needed, it accepts international credit cards and works fine with UK, US, Canadian, Australian, Dutch, French or any other non-German zip or post code.
-It doesn't even need a phone number and there's no booking fee.
+It doesn't need a phone number.
 Result!
+There's a small booking fee.

-You can buy a Deutschland Ticket for a specific month with a one-off payment by credit card, Apple Pay or Google Pay, and load it into the Apple Wallet or Google Wallet on your phone (you'll need one or other of these smartphone wallets to use the ticket).
+You can buy a Deutschland Ticket for a specific month with a one-off payment by international credit card, Apple Pay or Google Pay, and load it into the Apple Wallet or Google Wallet on your phone (you'll need one or other of these phone wallets to use the ticket).

-There's no need to remember to cancel anything afterwards, no risk of missing your subscription cancel-by date and accidentally paying for two months.
+No subscription to cancel afterwards, no danger of forgetting to cancel or missing the cancel-by date and accidentally paying for two months.
 They may email you later asking if you want to pay for another month when your current month expires, if you do you'll have to make another payment, if you don't reply they assume you don't want to continue and won't take any further payment.
 Feedback welcome.

 Each passenger can buy their own Deutschland Ticket on their own phone.
 Or you can buy a Deutschland Ticket for each traveller one at a time on your own phone, adding multiple Deutschland Tickets to your own Google or Apple Wallet - but then you'll all need to travel together, you won't be able to travel separately.